You’ve heard “cash is king”—but in 2025, that crown has long since been passed on.

 This pricing model charges based on the rates of the interchange fees at that specific moment, plus a markup fee that goes to settle the processor’s processing costs.

-Another benefit of this model is that you pay lower rates when your interchange fee is in the lower categories.
-The same happens for higher categories.
+For example, if the interchange fee for a transaction is 2.1%, an intercange-plus pricing model will cost 2.1% + $0.10 Another benefit of this model is that you pay lower rates when your interchange fee is in the lower categories.
+You also pay higher rates when your interchange fee is in the higher categories.
 This is why it’s important to consider whether your transactions mostly fall under the lower or higher rates.

 Some popular processors offering interchange plus pricing structures include Payment Depot, Stripe, and Helcim.